 1. General Considerations

 If the Hearing Officer determines that the preponderance of the evidence supports a finding of responsibility under the Title IX Policy, any one or more sanctions may be imposed.
-In determining appropriate sanction(s), the Hearing Officer may consult the Title IX Coordinator for the purpose of ensuring a particular sanction is feasible, consistent with past practice, and reasonably calculated to end the Policy violation.
+In determining appropriate sanction(s), the Hearing Officer may consult the Title IX Coordinator for the purpose of ensuring a particular sanction is feasible, consistent with past practice, and reasonably calculated to end the Title IX Policy violation.
 As part of this determination, the Hearing Officer will be guided by a number of considerations, including, but not limited to:

 Whether the circumstances suggest an increased risk exists that the Respondent will commit additional acts of Prohibited Conduct (e.g., whether there have been other Prohibited Conduct complaints about the same Respondent, whether the Respondent has a history of violent behavior, whether the Respondent threatened sexual violence or other violence against the Complainant or others);